Single-hole spectral functions in one-dimensional quantum magnets with different ground states: Summary and discussion

-As for results, in the case of the conventional $t$-$J$ chain and $t$–$J$–$Q$ chain with $Q/J$ inside the same critical phase of the host system, the incorporation of power-law divergent edges produced spectral functions with features closely matching the spin-charge separation ansatz.
-However, we also pointed out that the holon dispersion relation exhibits gaps between the upper and lower bounds at the point where the two should merge (cross each other in momentum space) according to the ansatz.
+As for the results, in the case of the conventional $t$-$J$ chain and $t$–$J$–$Q$ chain with $Q/J$ inside the same critical phase of the host system, the incorporation of power-law divergent edges produced spectral functions with some features closely matching the spin-charge separation ansatz.
+However, in some cases we also pointed out that the holon dispersion relation exhibits gaps between the upper and lower bounds at the point where the two should merge (cross each other in momentum space) according to the ansatz.
 This manifestation of the approximate nature of the ansatz motivates further study of spin-charge separation with more sophisticated analytical methods.
 With large $Q/J$, inside the spontaneously dimerized phase, our results point to an isolated spin polaron bound state as the lowest excitation.
-This state should be even with respect to parton permutation and we also detected a higher band consistent with even spin polarons with finite life time.
-In the statically dimerized chain, we were likewise able to resolve multiple band of spin polarons.
+This state should be even with respect to parton permutation and we also detected a higher band consistent with odd-parity polarons with a finite lifetime.
+In the statically dimerized chain, we were likewise able to resolve multiple bands of spin polarons.

+The exact-diagonalization results used here should be understood as benchmarks for small systems and for the QMC estimator rather than as a complete finite-size analysis.
+The large-system conclusions rely on QMC/SAC spectra for $L=64$ chains.
+For the uniform-chain holon-gap issue, tests indicate that the lower edge with its flattening for $k\to0$ and $k\to\pi$ is only weakly dependent on the system size for $L \ge 32$.
+We have therefore been cautious in discussing the most delicate momenta, especially near $k=0$ and $k=\pi$, where small spectral weights and possible avoided crossings make the interpretation less direct.

 Overall, our results demonstrate the effectiveness of constrained SAC approaches in reproducing spectral functions with sharp features that are beyond the resolution of other numerical methods.
 In combination with large-scale quantum Monte Carlo simulations, these SAC methods highlight the potential for much broader applications to a wide range of quantum many-body systems.
-Results on the 2D $t$-$J$-$Q$ model will be reported in a forthcoming article \cite{Yang25new}.
+Results for the quantum-critical 2D $t$-$J$-$Q$ model are reported in Ref.~\cite{Yang25new2}.